digital0iced0/headquarters/README.md

 - `ProtectionPercentMinimum`: Lowest protection level offered to a protected headquarter (even with high item count).
 - `ProtectionSlotsWithoutPenalty`: How many slots can be filled before penalties start to accrue.
 - `ProtectionPenaltyPercentPerSlot`: Percentage penalty per slot filled past the `ProtectionSlotsWithoutPenalty`.
+- `ProtectionConstantSecondsAfterDamage`: Maintains the protection level constant while a raid is happening.
+The seconds represents the time it remains constant after the last time the base was damaged.

 ```json
 {